The Mental Health Solution . com

 Fourteenth: Pray with someone.
 Praying with another Christian is much more effective than praying alone.
 This can also be done over the phone.

-Another effective suggestion is to text someone, when you're struggling, and ask them to pray for you.
+You can also text someone, when you're struggling, and ask them to pray for you.

 When you do this, one of two things almost always happens: